Are Humans as Brittle as Large Language Models?: Related Work

 While subjectivity and perspectivism highlight the inherent variability in human interpretation, annotator disagreement also points to varying annotations which might not be of any benefit.
 Disagreement is therefore also observed in tasks considered objective, demanding a unified consensus for both model training and evaluation~\citep{disagree}.

 For example, \citet{plank-etal-2014-linguistically} demonstrate that disagreements in part-of-speech tagging stem from linguistically debatable cases rather than annotator mistakes.
 Similarly, \citet{webber-joshi-2012-discourse} analyze the challenges of human disagreement in discourse properties.
-Methods that go beyond simple majority voting address such issues. \citet{das-etal-2017-good} propose to distinguish genuine annotation errors from legitimate disagreements in rhetorical structure analysis. \citet{davani-etal-2022-dealing} advocate for multi-annotator modeling.

-Semantic annotation tasks are also prone to disagreement. \citet{sommerauer-etal-2020-describe} evaluate such cases using multiple quality metrics. \citet{didithappen} argue that fact judgments should be treated as distributions. \citet{inherentdis} show that disagreements persist with amplified annotator numbers and contextual information.
+Semantic annotation tasks are also prone to disagreement. \citet{sommerauer-etal-2020-describe} evaluate such cases using multiple quality metrics.
+De Marneffe (\citeyear{didithappen}) argue that fact judgments should be treated as distributions.

 In contrast to prior work that explores why annotators disagree, our study focuses on how both humans and LLMs vary in a distribution of their responses, considering the above cases as a whole.